Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 RETROFLEX (re-tro-fleks) - bent or turned backwards.

-RETRORSE (retrorse) - turned, bent or curved away from the apex.
+RETRORSE (retrorse) or (re-TRORSS) - turned, bent or curved away from the apex.
+Directed back or downward.

 RETUSE (re-toos) - having the end rounded and slightly indented; as, a retuse leaf.